primatic/openvision-oe/README.md

 * cd openvision-oe
 * ./image.sh

-# Hints for multiple architectures:
+# Hints for multiple architectures
 * Removing the "build" directory solves most of the errors.
 For a fast remove use "rm -rf build".
 ```
 If you just want to reduce the build size use "cleanup.sh".